ccanizares/KeepCoding/_posts/2018-01-11-azure-dns-cname-redirection.markdown

 #### Setting up custom domain

-You need to demonstrate to the App Service that you own the domain, this is done adding an entry in your DNS.
+Addressed to Linux guys this step of setting up custom domains is the equivalent for configuring ingress.
+The only confusing part I've found is that you need to demonstrate to the App Service that you own the domain, this is done adding an entry in your DNS.

 <img src='../assets/images/azure-dns-cname-redirection.png' />